-Ginger is POSSIBLY SAFE when it is applied to the skin appropriately, short-term.
+When applied to the skin: Ginger is POSSIBLY SAFE when applied to the skin appropriately, short-term.
 It might cause irritation on the skin for some people.

-Breast-feeding: There is not enough reliable information about the safety of taking ginger if you are breast feeding.
+Breast-feeding: There isn't enough reliable information to know if ginger is safe when breast feeding.
 Stay on the safe side and avoid use.

 Bleeding disorders: Taking ginger might increase your risk of bleeding.

 Heart conditions: High doses of ginger might worsen some heart conditions.

 Surgery: Ginger might slow blood clotting.
 It might cause extra bleeding during and after surgery.
 Stop using ginger at least 2 weeks before a scheduled surgery.

 We currently have no information for GINGER Precaustions.

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with GINGER

 Ginger might slow blood clotting.
 Taking ginger along with medications that also slow clotting might increase the chances of bruising and bleeding.

 Some medications that slow blood clotting include aspirin, clopidogrel (Plavix), diclofenac (Voltaren, Cataflam, others), ibuprofen (Advil, Motrin, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, warfarin (Coumadin), phenprocoumon (an anticlotting medicine available outside the US), and others.